lkarra2/Cloud-Computing-PaaS-Model/README.md

 # Cloud Computing using PaaS service model

-This project consists of
- 2 Cloud simulations
- each using a different policy and specs cloudlets/jobs are same
+This project consists of 2 Cloud simulations.
+Each each using a different policy and specs cloudlets/jobs are same